CPA timeline: schedule and preparation

 PRO TIP: Plan your time strategically

 The four parts of the exam are not equal when it comes to difficulty, with the FAR and REG sections often regarded as the most challenging for students to pass.
-So, it’s important to put some thought into what order you want to take the sections – the exam sections pass rates may be a helpful reference to figure this out.
-There are two main schools of thought when it comes to scheduling the order of your exams:
+So, it’s important to put some thought into what order you want to schedule your CPA Exam sections.
+The exam sections pass rates may be a helpful reference to figure this out.
+There are two main schools of thought when it comes to scheduling the order of your CPA Exams:

 This approach entails taking the section that will be the most difficult for you first.
 Remember, your 18-month clock doesn’t start until you pass your first section, so if you don’t do well your first time, there is no rush to retake the test.
 Plus, passing your most difficult section first gives you a big confidence boost heading into sections you know better.